naturalsolutions/ecoReleve-Core/README.md

 Application details
 -----------------
-List of ecoReleve-core webservices routes :
+List of ecoReleve-core webservices routes ( many of them get a limit and offset(or skip) parameter):

 	• /protocole/list parameter(s) : motcle
 	Return the list of protocols.
 Can be filtered by 'motcle'